RM35/Advent-of-Code-2022/sevent/README.md

 Ratio jumped around within the same rought 1000 or so during this check.
 Can't check them all as we can't just verify a height given the rules? maybe. not sure.
 ![](Untitled2.png)

+# 3 Find the pattern

+There must be a repeating pattern.
+Maybe not as large as every 100m. if a repeating pattern is there then a subset of that patttern must also repeat.
+Therefore search for a repeating pattern of arbitrary size (say 20 rows) and find how often that repeats.
+Then expand it to find the start and end of the repeating pattern so that we can count how many rocks are in it and when it starts globally.